jenav/labwc-ws4waybar/README.md

 		6 - Installation.
 			$ meson install -C build

-		By default the labwc binary is installed in the /usr/local/bin folder, so make sure you have it in your PATH environment variable:
+		By default the labwc binary is installed in the /usr/local/bin folder, so make sure you have the path in your PATH environment variable, for example:

 			$ echo $PATH
+   			/usr/local/bin:/usr/bin:/bin:/usr/local/games:/usr/games

 		If it's missing you need to add this line at the end of your ~/.bashrc file (in case you use bash):